ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 you have familiarity or favorite software please feel free to use those!

 Writing code into a terminal is called using the command line.
 IHME has a helpful training on the command line in Module 1 of the IHME Learn training `Computational Infrastructure Level 1 <https://ihme.brightspace.com/d2l/home/7028>`_.
-However, different terminals "speak" different languages which means they require slightly different command line prompts in order to accomplish the same tasks.

-Some of the common languages are Linux, Mac, and Windows.
-Linux and Mac languages are both derived from a parent language Unix and so are very similar.
-Linux/Mac is most common language at IHME and the command line trainings are Linux-based.
-For this reason, we recommend using a terminal that works in Linux or Mac depending on your computer type.
+Command lines technically interact with an operating system on your computer.

+Operating systems are things like Windows or Mac that help a computer run and provide some basic infrastructure.
+Opening and saving files all happen through your operating system.
+You can change or install multiple operating systems, but that is quite uncommon.

+Some operating systems require different command lines to accomplish the same task.
+The IHME cluster uses the operating system Linux, and so the trainings provided are designed for Linux.
+Linux and Mac are very similar, but Windows is quite different.
+Therefore, we recommend for Windows users to install a terminal that can accept command lines written for a Linux while still allowing you to still "speak" with your Windows computer.

 **Recommended Terminals for Windows Users:**

 For updating Vivarium docs and interacting with GitHub, we recommend using Git Bash.
-This installs automatically when you download Git.
-However, some prefer the Windows Subsystem for Linux (WSL) for it's user interface and tools.
+This installs automatically with Git for Windows.
+However, some prefer the Windows Subsystem for Linux (WSL) for its user interface and tools.

 Link to download `Git and Git Bash <https://git-scm.com/>`_